 - £10m in the 5G Innovation Centre Building (opened 2015 and fully funded by a grant from the government’s UK Research Partnership and Investment Fund)

-- £12.5m in the Engineering for Health Laboratory (opening February 2017 and part funded by a £5m grant from the Higher Education Funding Council for England (HEFCE))
+- £12.5m in the Innovation for Health building (opened February 2017 and part funded by a £5m grant from the Higher Education Funding Council for England (HEFCE))